MuhAliejaz47/Machine-Learning/Image Classification using CNN/Read_Me.txt

 Requirements:

-To make this program functional you need basic python libraries like numpy, matplotlib and also opencv and tensorflow.
+To make this program functional you need basic Python libraries like numpy, matplotlib and also opencv and tensorflow.

 to install all you need to execute these commands in cmd